giordamaug/BEWiS/README.md

 A copy of the GPL license is provided in the "GPL.txt" file.

 ----------------------
-Instructions and Notes
+Compile/Run BEWiS source (Linux, Mac OSX)
 ----------------------

-To run the code the following libraries must be installed:
+To run the code the following libraries are required:

 1. OpenCV 3.0 (later versions may also work)